Skip to Top NavigationSkip to ContentSkip to Footer

 Program overview

-Pro-Mo-TEd is a program designed to offer working students a unique opportunity to earn a Bachelor of Education degree in Technical Education and a standard teaching certificate with CIP endorsement and student teaching.
-Students complete the Professional Education course sequence within 18 months using a blended instructional design that includes intensive direct instruction, online education and project-based learning.
+Pro-Mo-TEd is a program designed to offer working students a unique opportunity to earn a Bachelor of Education degree in Technical Education and a Standard Teaching Certificate with CIP endorsement.
+The program offers blended instruction in an online delivery format for 18 months.

 Admission Requirements